 How it Works

-If your chronic condition fails to respond to standard treatments, cannabis may help manage your symptoms and improve your quality of life.
+If your chronic condition fails to respond to standard treatments, alternative therapies including medical cannabis may help manage your symptoms and improve your quality of life.

-Our doctors assess patients in-clinic or via Telehealth to determine if cannabis may be a suitable therapeutic option where conventional treatments have not provided relief.
+Our doctors assess patients in-clinic or via Telehealth to determine if alternative therapies may be a suitable therapeutic option if conventional treatments have not provided relief.

-Specializing in using cannabis as medicine, our doctors prescribe and educate patients on the appropriate strain, dosage and intake methods according to individual needs.
+Specializing in the use of alternative therapies, our doctors prescribe and educate patients on the appropriate product and dosage according to individual needs.

 We will arrange for the prescription to be available at a pharmacy or delivered to your door.
 Regular follow-ups are arranged to monitor the safety and track the efficacy of your treatment.

-Please note we require a referral from your treating clinician (GP or Specialist Physician) before making an appointment with one of our doctors.
+We'll need your GP or Specialist to complete and send back our referral form before making an appointment with one of our doctors.
 Please contact us using the form below if you have any questions.

 Frequently Asked Questions